Is the gardening season coming to a close – and you’re left feeling a bit homesick for the growing experience already?

 With this book, you won’t have to worry about a thing – it will walk you through everything you need to know to be successful at (finally) cultivating that indoor green thumb.

-If you’ve heard anything at all about companion planting, you are probably already aware that this is a technique that can work wonders for your garden.
+If you’ve heard anything about companion planting, you are probably already aware that this technique can work wonders for your garden.

-Planting vegetables and flowers right alongside one another is a great way to increase your yields while fighting garden pests and diseases – all without having to resort to chemicals.
+Planting vegetables and flowers alongside one another is a great way to increase your yields while fighting garden pests and diseases – without having to resort to chemicals.

-In this book, written by Lisa Mason Ziegler, you’ll learn everything you need to know about this essential organic gardening technique, from how to enhance pollination to the ways you can take advantage of companion growing to brighten up your space.
+In this book, written by Lisa Mason Ziegler, you’ll learn everything you need to know about this essential organic gardening technique, from how to enhance pollination to how you can take advantage of companion growing to brighten up your space.

 Vertical gardening is a great option for growers with limited space as well as those who just don’t want to waste lots of horizontal space on their gardens.